What causes gestational diabetes?

 - of difficulty and injury during vaginal birth, and

-- of a caesarean section.
+- of a cesarean section.
 (C‐section)

 - A high risk for pre‐term birth and breathing problems (respiratory distress) for your baby